 Running low on disposable contact lenses?
 Include an extra pair in your carry-on suitcase and stock up on new lenses ahead of time.
 If you wear eyeglasses, bring a spare set and a copy of your prescription along with you, just in case they get lost or broken.

-We recommend speaking to Dr. Michael Brodsky before you leave for vacation to make sure your vision needs are all set.
+We recommend speaking to Dr. Daniel Newcomer before you leave for vacation to make sure your vision needs are all set.

 It's Getting Hot Outside